ANSANJAY/kernelPanicOOPsBug/12_bug/readme.md

     BUG();
 ```

+# **BUG() Macro**
-- **BUG() Macro**: When invoked, it prints the contents of the
+-  When invoked, it prints the contents of the

 -  registers
 - the stack trace
 - terminates the current process.

-- **WARN_ON() and WARN() Macro**: These are used to log unusual situations that developers should be aware of.
+- **WARN_ON() and WARN() Macro**
+- These are used to log unusual situations that developers should be aware of.
 When invoked, it prints the contents of the registers and the stack trace but does not kill the process.

 In the provided example, the `test_bug_init` function will invoke a `BUG()` when the module is loaded, preventing unloading, and if attempted to unload, will give a "Module in use" error.